-According to the Uniform Conviction Information Act (UCIA) of 1991, all criminal record convictions are public record.
+According to the Uniform Conviction Information Act (UCIA) of 1991, all criminal record convictions are public records.
 The Illinois State Police, Bureau of Identification collects and maintains all criminal history information and disseminates it to the general public upon request.
 Visitors can use their Criminal History Information Response Process (CHIRP) web portal to perform name-based searches for individuals.
 Users must request an ID and account before using the system, and each search will be fee-based.
-The state also provides criminal history information using fingerprint data through the LiveScan system and approved vendors.
+The state also provides an Illinois fingerprint background check using fingerprint data through the LiveScan system and approved vendors.
 Their website offers a very helpful guide to instruct agencies and individuals how to use the system.

-Under 20 ILCS 2635/1 et seq., official background checks provided by the state will show only conviction information.
+Under 20 ILCS 2635/1 et seq., an official Illinois background check will only show conviction information.
 The information may include arrests, warrants, felonies, misdemeanors, sex offenses, traffic violations, incarcerations, probation and parole information.
 Other information provided is personal details that cover things like name, address, aliases, physical description, state, and federal ID numbers and additional information.
 For out of state agencies and users, they have a mail-in form they can use to obtain a report.
-Employers looking for a complete background check will have to also contact the DMV for driving records, schools for education transcripts and other companies or agencies for work history and additional information.
+Employers looking for a complete Illinois state background check will have to also contact the DMV for driving records, schools for education transcripts and other companies or agencies for work history and additional information.

 Some of the reasons to use a background report on someone in the state are tenant screening before renting property to them, for the purchase of insurance or obtaining credit, and for employment.
 Other reasons include government licensing or certification, getting a gun permit, before applying to the military or for school and security clearances.